ciao-project/ciao/networking/cnci_agent/README.md

 ### CNCI Provisioning ###

-A CNCI VM is provisoned by the ciao-controller to handle and isolate traffic for subnets that belong to a specific tenant.
+A CNCI VM is provisioned by the ciao-controller to handle and isolate traffic for subnets that belong to a specific tenant.

 ### CNCI Registration ###

-When the CNCI VM boots up (at each bootup or restart) the CNCI Agent notifies the ciao-scheduler using SSNTP that it is active and handles tenant subnets for a specific tenant.
+When the CNCI VM boots up (at each boot up or restart) the CNCI Agent notifies the ciao-scheduler using SSNTP that it is active and handles tenant subnets for a specific tenant.
 The scheduler in turn notifies the controller of the CNCI IP address.